ADD CONDITION

 Additional Information

-You should take this medication orally.
-For adults and children aged 2 years and older, dissolve the lozenge slowly in your mouth and repeat every 2 hours as needed or as directed by your doctor.
-If the patient is under 2 years of age, consult a doctor for guidance.
+For adults and children aged 2 years and older, you should dissolve the lozenge slowly in your mouth and can repeat this every 2 hours as needed or as directed by your doctor.
+If your child is under 2 years old, it's important to consult a doctor before use.

 FAQ